eduardopaaaa/capfront/README.md

     • I will now work on additional functionality with react...including MUI material for a search bar to search all current bugs by fuzzy search...ish.

 10.- Tuesday update - Search bar implementation and react animaiton?
+    •adding a new create route for the search bar

 11.- Wednesday Update - Easter egg Java Game addition?